The Cove Pub & Campground, Inverness, FL

 The Pub — The Heart of It All

 But we weren’t the only ones who loved dinnertime at the pub.
-Simon and Prudence—our two Australian Labradoodles and faithful travel companions—were treated like utter royalty during our stay.
-Each evening they joined us on the porch while we had dinner, happily soaking up the attention from staff and guests alike while water bowls appeared out of nowhere and spoiled by chicken breast that was grilled especially for them.
+Simon and Prudence (our two Australian Labradoodles, and faithful travel companions) were treated like utter royalty everywhere we went during our stay.
+Each evening they joined us on the porch at dinner, happily soaking up the attention from staff and guests alike while water bowls appeared out of nowhere and chicken breast, grilled especially for them, arrived already cut in bite-sized pieces for their ultimate dining experience

 For anyone who travels with dogs, you know how special it feels when your furry companions are truly welcomed—and here, they were more than just welcomed and treated like the most special guests of the evening.